Debbie Reed, Ph.D.

 Josh Carlson, LCSW

-Josh Carlson is a Licensed Clinical Social Worker and Director of The Knowledge Center at Chaddock.
+Josh Carlson is a Licensed Clinical Social Worker and Executive Director of The Knowledge Center at Chaddock.
 He oversees the training and consultation endeavors TKC offers and is one of the lead trainers.
 Josh’s areas of expertise are training and coaching related to trauma-informed schools and managing secondary trauma through self-care.
 He offers workshops in both private and public schools and has spoken regionally and nationally on these topics.

-Josh combines his over 17 years of experience at Chaddock with humor and fun to that engages his audiences as they learn.
+Josh combines his over 17 years of experience at Chaddock with humor and fun that engages his audiences as they learn.
 He has a Masters in Social Work from the University of Illinois at Urbana-Champaign.
 Josh is trained and certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) as well as Structured Psychotherapy for Adolescents Responding to Chronic Stress (SPARCS).
 Josh loves being a father to his four children and you will also find him volunteering at the local Community Theater as an actor in plays and musicals.

 Kirsty Ruggles, MS